aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/060_addons/035-bootstrap.md

 ### App of Apps pattern

-Normally an Argo CD Application points to a git repo which contains manifests.
+Normally, an Argo CD Application points to a git repo which contains manifests.
 For example, when provisioning a load balancer controller, it points to the AWS EKS Helm Charts Repository https://aws.github.io/eks-charts, which contains an `index.yaml` file that references the chart package (tgz file).

 ![applicationset](/static/images/lb-helmchart-folder.png)